 (strained right oblique) was injured Sept.
 8, and he probably is out for the

 rest of the regular season.
 He encountered discomfort in a bullpen session Sept.

 3B David Freese (sprained right ankle) missed his fourth straight game Sept.
 28 and is doubtful for Sept.
+29.

 1B Lance Berkman (sore right knee) underwent additional surgery Sept.
 14 and was thought to be out for the season, but he said he still wants to try to play.